 Coefficient of friction (COF) is a unitless number that represents the resistance to sliding of two surfaces in contact with each other.
-These values should be between 0 and 1.
-Higher values indicate more resistance to sliding.
+These values should be between 0 and 1, with a higher value indicating more resistance to sliding.

 Relevance to application performance

 A laboratory film-to-film COF measurement is commonly used in the flexpack industry to quantify and compare film frictional surface properties in a consistent and convenient way.
-There are no universally good or bad COF values, but generally values over .50 are considered non-slip surfaces and values less than .20 are considered high-slip films that can be prone to roll telescoping.
+There are no universally good or bad COF values, but generally values over .50 are considered non-slip surfaces, while values less than .20 are considered high-slip films, which can be prone to roll telescoping.

 |Film passes over HFFS fin wheel deck plates.||Low outside friction, film-to-metal||Prevents drag and film jams.|